nguyenphuminh/cmdweb/README.md

 ### Query params

-Suppose you have an url like `http://bob.com/docs?page=30`.

-You can access the `page` parameter like this:
+With an url like `http://bob.com/docs?page=30`, you can access the `page` parameter like this:
 ```bat
 echo %req.query.params.page%
 ```

-Cmdweb also comes with arrays support: suppose you have duplicated keys: `http://bob.com/docs?page=30&page=31&page=32`, page will be parsed as an array, an you can access `page` like this:
+Cmdweb also comes with arrays support: In the case where you have duplicated keys: `http://bob.com/docs?page=30&page=31&page=32`, page will be parsed as an array, and you can access `page` like this:
 ```bat
 echo %req.query.params.page[0]%
 echo %req.query.params.page[1]%